-2.1 Clinical Support Services.
+- 2.1 Clinical Support Services.
 Outreach shall provide those Clinical Support Services described on Exhibit 2.1 to MDAI-España.
 S.A. and Radiotherapy for and in consideration of the covenants and obligations of the Spanish Group Entities as described herein.
-The delivery of Clinical Support Services shall be phased in over a three year period as described in Exhibit 2.1.

-2.2 Additional Services.
-MDAI-España, S.A. and Radiotherapy. at their option, may purchase additional services, including but not limited to the additional services described in Exhibit 2.2, at rates to be agreed to by the Parties at the time of purchase.

-2.3 Subcontractors.
-Outreach may contract or subcontract with MDACC for the delivery of Clinical Support Services to MDAI-España, S.A. and Radiotherapy pursuant to this Agreement.

-2.4 Other Activities by Outreach and Outreach Affiliates.
+The delivery of Clinical Support Services shall be phased in over a three year period as described in Exhibit 2.1. - 2.2 Additional Services.
+MDAI-España, S.A. and Radiotherapy, at their option, may purchase additional services, including but not limited to the additional services described in Exhibit 2.2, at rates to be agreed to by the Parties at the time of purchase. - 2.3 Subcontractors.
+Outreach may contract or subcontract with MDACC for the delivery of Clinical Support Services to MDAI-España, S.A. and Radiotherapy pursuant to this Agreement. - 2.4 Other Activities by Outreach and Outreach Affiliates.
 MDACC has throughout its existence delivered to requesting physicians parts of Clinical Support Services.
 Moreover, MDACC is required by certain governmental requirements to provide access to its research and clinical efforts.
 Neither Outreach nor an Outreach Affiliate shall be deemed to have breached any provision of this Agreement in the conduct of such activities.
 Outreach shall inform MDACC faculty of the existence of the Cancer Center and its capabilities.
-Outreach shall use reasonable efforts to inform Holding of any clinical support services delivered to physicians in the Iberian Peninsula pursuant to this Section 2.4 as Outreach becomes aware of such events.

-2.5 Exclusivity.
-During the Term of this Agreement, Outreach shall not enter into and shall cause Outreach Affiliates not to enter into a relationship with the operator of any facility (other than MDAI-España, S.A. and Radiotherapy) providing oncology treatment services and located in any area in the countries of Portugal and Spain or any physician group (other than Physicians) providing oncology treatment services and located in any area in the countries of Portugal and Spain or any area in the countries of Portugal and Spain or any physician group (other than Physicians) providing oncology treatment services and located in any area in the countries of Portugal and Spain pursuant to which Outreach would provide Clinical Support Services to such facility or physician group or pursuant to which such facility or physician group is entitled to use the Outreach Name.
-Notwithstanding the foregoing, nothing in this Agreement shall be interpreted to prohibit Outreach or any Outreach Affiliate from entering into a transaction with any insurance company domiciled in the European Union (excluding Spain and Portugal).

-2.6 Notification Requirement.
-During the Term of this Agreement. if Outreach considers a Clinical Support Services Agreement relationship ("CSSA Relationship") in any country that is part of the European Union (other than Spain and Portugal), Outreach shall notify Holding of such consideration of the CSSA Relationship (which notification shall include (i) the country. city. and region involved and (ii) the services requested of Outreach) and will not conclude any such other CSSA Relationship for a period of90 days from such notification and will during such 90 day period discuss with Holding (i) the potential effect that such other relationship might have on Cancer Center and (ii) the potential participation by Holding in such other relationship.
+Outreach shall use reasonable efforts to inform Holding of any clinical support services delivered to physicians in the Iberian Peninsula pursuant to this Section 2.4 as Outreach becomes aware of such events. - 2.5 Exclusivity.
+During the Term of this Agreement, Outreach shall not enter into and shall cause Outreach Affiliates not to enter into a relationship with the operator of any facility (other than MDAI-España, S.A. and Radiotherapy) providing oncology treatment services and located in any area in the countries of Portugal and Spain or any physician group (other than Physicians) providing oncology treatment services and located in any area in the countries of Portugal and Spain pursuant to which Outreach would provide Clinical Support Services to such facility or physician group or pursuant to which such facility or physician group is entitled to use the Outreach Name.
+Notwithstanding the foregoing, nothing in this Agreement shall be interpreted to prohibit Outreach or any Outreach Affiliate from entering into a transaction with any insurance company domiciled in the European Union (excluding Spain and Portugal). - 2.6 Notification Requirement.
+During the Term of this Agreement, if Outreach considers a Clinical Support Services Agreement relationship ("CSSA Relationship") in any country that is part of the European Union (other than Spain and Portugal), Outreach shall notify Holding of such consideration of the CSSA Relationship (which notification shall include (i) the country, city, and region involved and (ii) the services requested of Outreach) and will not conclude any such other CSSA Relationship for a period of 90 days from such notification and will during such 90 day period discuss with Holding (i) the potential effect that such other relationship might have on Cancer Center and (ii) the potential participation by Holding in such other relationship.

-2.7 Responsibility Outreach shall be responsible for all actions to be fulfilled by MDACC pursuant to this Agreement.
+2.7 Responsibility.
+Outreach shall be responsible for all actions to be fulfilled by MDACC pursuant to this Agreement.